-Because the Application lacks the information required by rule to evaluate the quality of water from the Facility during construction, OPSB cannot issue the certificate based on this Application.
-Without this data, the Application does not and cannot identify any mitigation measures that may be necessary to protect neighbors' and the public's surface waters as required by OAC 4906-4-07(C)(1)(d) & (e) and 4906-4-07(C)(2)(b), (c), (d), & (e).
-The Board cannot issue a certificate based on such a deficient application.
+Because the record lacks the information required by rule to evaluate the quality of water from the Project during construction, OPSB cannot issue the certificate based on this record.
+Without this data, Angelina, and the Amended Stipulation, do not and cannot identify any mitigation measures that may be necessary to protect neighbors' and the public's surface waters as required by OAC 4906-4-07(C)(1)(d) & (e) and 4906-4-07(C)(2)(b), (c), (d), & (e).
+The Board cannot issue a certificate based on such a deficient record.

-O. The Application Contains No Estimate Of The Volume Of Solid Waste And Debris Generated During Construction, Or The Debris' Disposal Destination, As Required By OAC 4906-4-07(D).
+O. With Respect To Solid Waste, (1) The Evidentiary Record Does Not Estimate The Volume Of Solid Waste And Debris Generated During Construction, Or The Debris' Disposal Destination Required By OAC 4906-4-07(D), (2) The Board Lacks the Necessary Information On The Nature Of The Probable Environmental Impact, And (3) The Board Has No Basis To Find That The Project Represents The Minimum Adverse Environmental Impact.